DreymaR/BigBagKbdTrix/README.md

 DONE
 ----
+- More consistent page and anchor naming
+	- A link like layers-extend.html#section-name is easier to use as you don't need to check the source code for it.
+- More consistent file naming
+	- `training > learning-training` too?
+At least, `tarmak-intro > learning-tarmak` and `tarmak > tarmak-steps`?
+	- May be unwise to change page names too often, though?
+I may have links lying around in places where I don't think enough about them.
 - More FAQ's so there's one for nearly everything
 	☑ Format them as spoilers.
 With the question as header: 🤔 ❓ "<question>".
 	- See the https://www.colemak.org README for some generic Colemak beginner questions and answers